How To Graph 6 X

 Understanding the Slope: A Deeper Dive

 The slope of a line is a measure of its steepness.
-It's defined as the ratio of the vertical change (rise) to the horizontal change (run) between any two points on the line.
+And it's defined as the ratio of the vertical change (rise) to the horizontal change (run) between any two points on the line.
 In the equation y = 6x, the slope is 6, which can be written as 6/1.
-This means:

 • For every 1 unit increase in the x-value, the y-value increases by 6 units.